Constraint effective action and critical correlation functions at fixed magnetization: Comparison to Monte Carlo simulations

-Running a numerical simulation with the Boltzmann weight \eqref{eq:BolzW}, one obtains sufficient sampling only for values of $s$ that are typical, i.e. not too far from the minima of the rate function (i.e. the maxima of the PDF).
-This is especially relevant in two dimensions, as the rate function increases as $s^{16}$ already for $s\gtrsim s_0$.
+Running a numerical simulation with the Boltzmann weight \eqref{eq:BolzW}, one obtains sufficient sampling only for typical values of $s$, i.e, not too far from the minima of the rate function (the maxima of the PDF).
+This is especially relevant in two dimensions, since the rate function increases as $s^{16}$ already for $s\gtrsim s_0$.
 To increase the sampling of configurations with $s\gtrsim s_0$ in both dimensions, we have performed importance sampling by including a magnetic field to bias the PDF, and used multi-histogram reweighting to reconstruct the observables \cite{NewmanBarkema_book}.

 We now compare the FRG results to MC simulations, starting with the rate function.
-In three dimensions, \cref{fig:rate_3d_MC_FRG}, we obtain a very good agreement up to $s=1$.
+As shown in \cref{fig:rate_3d_MC_FRG}, in three dimensions, we obtain a very good agreement up to $s=1$.
 For larger values of $s$, we observe a discrepancy that we attribute to finite-size effects in the Monte Carlo simulations.
 Indeed, the agreement between MC and FRG improves as the system size is increased, and the former falls in the FRG error bars for $L>32$.

 Table~\ref{tab:DeltaI} reports the universal amplitude obtained from FRG and MC.
 The LPA yields $\Delta I = -0.983$, whereas DE2 gives $\Delta I = -0.73(6)$.
 The quoted uncertainty for DE2 corresponds to one quarter of the difference between the LPA and DE2 results, as explained above.
 The MC results show $\Delta I$ moving from $-0.8393(1)$ toward $-0.7878(1)$ as $L$ increases, demonstrating convergence toward the thermodynamic limit value.
 This is consistent with the DE2 result within the error bars.